Gordonby/OutgoingPhoneCall/README.md

 # OutgoingPhoneCall

+Azure function code.

-Using Twilio to initate an outbound phone call
+Simplying using Twilio to initate an outbound phone call.